Special offer

 Why parents are assets to your company

 Working parents bring essential skills to your business—multitasking, time management, prioritization, communication, organization, empathy, staying calm under pressure, negotiation, flexibility, and understanding.
-In addition, parents are incredibly adaptable, resilient, and masters at dealing with distractions and lack of sleep.
+In addition, parents are often incredibly adaptable, resilient, and masters at dealing with distractions.
 Aside from their natural talents, working parents can offer new perspectives, diversify your team, inspire innovation, and help promote a flexible workplace.

 Work-life challenges for parents

 There are never enough hours in the day for parents.
-It’s a full-time job just to keep up with taking care of the kids and endless household responsibilities like cooking, cleaning, laundry, yard work, grocery shopping, running errands—the list goes on.
-Throw on a 40-hour work week, and parents are exhausted come Friday.
+It’s a full-time job just to keep up with taking care of children and endless household responsibilities like cooking, cleaning, laundry, yard work, grocery shopping, running errands—the list goes on.
+Add a 40-hour work week, and parents are exhausted come Friday.
 Did you notice the one thing in the above example that working parents don’t have time for?
-After tending to all their responsibilities, working parents simply don’t have the time or energy to look after their own health and wellbeing.
-Fortunately, you can adopt a healthy work-life balance in your workplace by helping take some of the load off your assets—working parents.
+After tending to all their responsibilities, working parents may not have the time or energy to look after their own health and wellbeing.
+Fortunately, you have the opportunity to instil a healthy work-life balance in your workplace by helping take some of the pressure off working parents.

 15 ways to support a better work-life balance for parents